|Nutrition Facts (per serving)|

-This recipe for Czech Parisian cookies (parizske pecivo) which are better known as pirouettes or rolled wafer cookies.
+This recipe for Czech Parisian cookies (parizske pecivo) is better known as pirouettes or rolled wafer cookies.
 Made with a batter-like dough similar to pancake batter, wafer cookies exist in nearly every cuisine.
 The French call them pirouettes because they are rolled or twirled much like a pirouette in dancing.
 In the Philippines, they are known as barquillos and are of Spanish origin, and in Norway, they are known as krumkake.
 When the wafer cookies are left flat, they are known as wafle in Poland, goro in Norway and pizzelle in Italy to name a few.

 These Czech rolled wafer cookies are popular for special occasions year-round, but especially at Christmas time when they become part of vanocni cukrovi (vah-NAWTCH-nee koo-KRAW-vee) or Christmas sweets.
 This is an all-inclusive list that can consist of baked cookies, no-bake cookies, dainty tarts, candies, and other sweets.
 It conjures the image of "sugar plums dancing in their heads."

 The cookies are usually served as is, but they can be filled with sweetened whipped cream, if desired, or used as a garnish for puddings, mousses, ice cream, or other desserts that would benefit from a little crunch.